 Improper segmentation of target audiences:

-If your business is providing different products or the same basic products with numerous variations, you’re expected to attract a wide range of audiences, and each segment is drawn to various products for extremely different reasons.
+Suppose your business is providing different products or the same basic products with numerous variations.
+In that case, you're expected to attract a wide range of audiences, and each segment is drawn to various products for significantly different reasons.

 It's not a systematic approach to offering customized experiences that every audience wants.

-By considering this factor, you have to set up prices and identify the natural segmentation to find your target audience when you’re planning for marketing and sales concepts.
+By considering this factor, you must set prices and identify natural segmentation to find your target audience when planning marketing and sales concepts.

 Risks of Dynamic Pricing Strategy